 - Ease of use.
 I only recommend VPNs with easy-to-install apps that are simple to navigate and make it very easy to find and connect to Brazilian servers.

 - Good value.
-All of my top picks have extra features (like split-tunneling and ad blockers), allow multiple simultaneous connections (Private Internet Access allows 10 connections), provide affordable pricing, and have a money-back guarantee.
+All of my top picks have extra features (like split-tunneling and ad blockers), allow multiple simultaneous connections (Private Internet Access allows 10 connections), and provide affordable pricing.
+Most of the VPNs on this list also have a money-back guarantee.

 What’s the best VPN for getting a Brazilian IP address?

-My favorite VPN for getting a Brazilian IP address is Private Internet Access — it has great security and privacy features, provides blazing-fast speeds, works with Netflix Brazil, and allows torrenting on its Brazilian server.
+My favorite VPN for getting a Brazilian IP address is Private Internet Access — it has great security and privacy features, provides blazing-fast speeds, works with Netflix Brazil most of the time, and allows torrenting on its Brazilian server.

 What can I do with a Brazilian IP address?

 A Brazilian IP address lets you surf Brazilian sites as if you were physically located in Brazil (some Brazilian sites might not work in other countries).
 Also, if you have a Brazilian Netflix account and travel abroad, you can use a Brazilian IP address to watch titles from your country.